Wireless Tracker - June 2010 Issue

 As much slack as Sprint has been getting for their focus on prepaid, I

-a smart “risk” to take.
+“risk” to take.
 Though

 take their eye of postpaid, they’ll most certainly find themselves in